 If you want to meet a true Homestead Honey, then you HAVE to meet Teri!
 I’ve learned so much from her over the years, and am always finding myself landing on her website for more.
 She has a unique approach to homestead living that I think will interest you very much!

-I feel like this is starting to become a broken record with saying how amazing the homesteaders within this project are, but the truth is they are all absolutely inspirational!
+I feel like this is starting to become a broken record by saying how amazing the homesteaders within this project are, but the truth is they are all absolutely inspirational!
 I wouldn’t have asked them to join in on the fun if I thought otherwise. 😉

 20 Questions Homesteading Style – Teri @ Homestead Honey